-You have the right to withdraw from a course of instruction at any time.
-If you withdraw from the course of instruction after the period allowed for cancellation of the agreement, which is until the first day of class session, or the seventh (7) calendar day after enrollment, whichever is later, the school will remit a refund less an application fee, if applicable, within 45 days following your withdrawal, you are only obligated to pay only for educational services rendered and your kit, equipment, textbooks, supplies.
+You have the right to cancel your enrollment contract and obtain a refund of charges paid through attendance at the fifth (5th) class session, or the seventh (7th) calendar day after enrollment, whichever is later.
+YOU MUST CANCEL IN WRITING.
+Students do not have the right to cancel by telephoning the school or by not coming to class.
+The school will remit a refund less an application fee, if applicable, within 45 days following your withdrawal, you are only obligated to pay only for educational services rendered and your kit, equipment, textbooks, supplies.